ploomber/jupysql/doc/community/developer-guide.md

 # DuckDB # default title
 ```
-By default, the title of the individual page will be the first header on the markdown page + doc title defined in the conf.py file.
+By default, the title of the individual page will be the first header on the markdown page + doc title defined in the conf file.
 In our case, it's 'DuckDB - JupySQL documentation'.
 Here are some other cases:

-                 # case 1: No og:title tag, the page title will be "DuckDB"
+                 # case 1: No og:title tag, the page title will be "DuckDB - JupySQL documentation"
     og:title: '' # case 2: Page title will be empty
     og:title: 5  # case 3: Page title will be "5"
     og:title: 	 # case 4: Page title will be "null"